gregorykan/glass_lake/README.md

 negative action:

 - a negative action involves the other player 'searching' their 'deck' for 'cards' that may correspond with the cards laid down by the positive player
-- note that this is NOT the player in the negative position laying down the card. the player in the negative position can lay down the card in the next step or turn
+- note that this is NOT the player in the negative position laying down the card. the player in the negative position actually lays down the card in the next step or turn, when they are in the positive position (are the proponent)
 - a player taking a negative action is known as the 'opponent'

 convergence/normalization (intra-step):